 Even so, the cost of applying and renewal is $50 apiece, and a doctor’s appointment can cost $200.
-As weed costs up to $340 an ounce, you will begin saving money on tax as an MMJ cardholder in Massachusetts if you purchase over five ounces a year.
+Cannabis costs up to $340 an ounce in the state.
+Therefore, you will begin saving money on tax as an MMJ cardholder in Massachusetts if you purchase over five ounces a year.

 Recreational sales began in Michigan in December 2019.
 Both adult-use consumers and MMJ cardholders pay the 6% sales tax.
 However, recreational users also pay a 10% excise tax.

 The Michigan Registry Patient fee is $40, and the average consultation costs around $200.
 It also costs $150 to renew your card, but it is valid for two years.
 Although you pay less tax, you’ll need to use a significant amount of cannabis to make savings overall with an MMJ card.